Something is off. All you need to do is find it and enter our Find It If You Can game

 Piece by Piece

-Her is a picture of what we had to find and pick up in Texas.
+Here is a picture of what we found and pick up in Texas.

 Powered by